 Glossary of Human Resources Management and Employee Benefit Terms

-A profit and loss statement, also known as an income statement, is a financial report that shows a business’s net income by subtracting total costs and expenses from total income and revenue.
-This is an important report because it clearly shows a business’s financial health and profitability, and it also measures the success of an organization’s business strategy.
-Usually, profit and loss statements are generated quarterly and annually.
+A profit and loss statement, also known as an income statement or a P and L statement, is a financial report that shows a business’s net income by subtracting total costs and expenses from total income and revenue.

 Revenue: This includes sales of products or services and recurring revenue that isn’t directly tied to your business operations, like rental income or interest from bank accounts.